n0land0/overlook-hotel/README.md

 ## Installation

-1. Clone down [client side app](https://github.com/n0land0/whats-cookin) to your local machine.
+1. Clone the [client-side application](https://github.com/n0land0/overlook-hotel) to your local machine.
-2. Clone down [local server](https://github.com/turingschool-examples/whats-cookin-api) to a different folder.
+2. Clone the [Overlook API](https://github.com/turingschool-examples/overlook-api) to a separate directory.
-3. Run `npm install` on your root folder of the two cloned down repo.
+3. In the API's root directory, run `npm install` to install dependencies, then `npm start` to launch the server for the API.
-4. In local server folder, run `npm start` to launch local server.
+4. In the application's root directory, run `npm install` to install dependencies, then `npm start` to launch the app server.
-5. In client app folder, run `npm start` and visit the opened port in browser.
+5. Copy the `http://localhost:<number>` URL returned by the previous step and visit the URL in your browser.
 6. Start messing around on the page!

 ## Usage and Demonstration